Capricorn1/ipv6-router-scripts/opt/README.md

 This script sets the WAN and LAN IP addresses for IPv6.
 It does so by retrieving the current delegated prefix from the routing table.
 Our (systemd-networkd) DHCP client solicits for the upstream DHCP server, which will resolve to one of Verizon's DHCP servers.
 As a part of that exchange, we get assigned a prefix delegation.
 This script must be completed before the firewall scripts (see above) and other scripts in this directory will run successfully.

 The WAN_IF and LAN_IF variables are set to the names of the WAN and LAN interfaces, respectively.
 (They should match the names the `ip a` command returned.)
 These may need to be edited for your environment.
+The LAN_SUBNET script variable allows for setting which of the other /64 subnets to use for the LAN.
+The WAN subnet will always be the zero subnet.
+The LAN_SUBNET can be from "1" to "ff" (in hexadecimal).
 The script also has a variable for EXPECTED_PREFIX_LENGTH, which is set to *56*.
 While this is theoretically a variable, the script will likely fail if it is set to any other value.

 ### The dhcp6-server-configure.sh Script and kea-dhcp6.conf.template File